Advertising and Promotion

 The Art Bulletin

-An estimated 30,000 people read The Art Bulletin, published in March, June, September, December.
-The journal's audience—art historians (40 percent), artists (20 percent), institutions (20 percent), curators (10 percent), and administrators and conservators (10 percent)—are the ideal market for scholarly and university publishers, museums and galleries, providers of grants and fellowships, and more.
+An estimated 30,000 people read The Art Bulletin, published four times a year, in March, June, September, December.
+The journal's audience—art historians (40 percent), artists (20 percent), institutional readers (20 percent), curators (10 percent), and administrators and conservators (10 percent)—are the ideal market for scholarly and university publishers, museums and galleries, providers of grants and fellowships, and more.

 A peer-reviewed journal devoted to modern and contemporary art, Art Journal reaches an estimated 35,000 readers: art historians (30 percent), artists (35 percent), institutional readers (20 percent), and curators, conservators, and art administrators (15 percent).
-Art Journal is published quarterly, in the spring, summer, fall, and winter.
+Art Journal is published quarterly, in the spring, summer, fall, and winter of every year.

 Published online on a continual basis, caa.reviews is the only publication in the United States—in any format—devoted exclusively to reviews of books, exhibitions, and symposia of interest to artists, art historians, and their students.
 The website’s traffic averages 9,000 unique visitors and over 22,000 page views a month.

 A weekly newsletter, CAA News is automatically delivered every Wednesday to all individual and institutional members, and to nonmember subscribers, as an HTML-formatted email.
-Nearly 16,000 emails are sent each week.
+More than 19,000 emails are sent each week.

 Conference Website and Publications